 La Boîte à Disques

-This vacant space today gives you an idea of just how tiny this Boîte à Disques actually was.
+The first photo shows the shop with it’s late proprietor, Edouard Pecourt, and a snapshot of the vacant space today gives you an idea of just how tiny the Boîte à Disques actually was.

 Located at 58 bis, rue du Louvre 75002